guillermoamaral/Webside/docs/api/README.md

 # IDs

 Resources are identified by a unique ID.
-The production of these IDs rely on the back-end implementation and may vary from dialect to dialect.
+The production of these IDs rely on the backend implementation and may vary from dialect to dialect.
 The only requirement is that they should be unique.
 For the sake of simplicity, they will be `1`, `2`, etc. along this documentation.

 # Sections